Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

     if designing something for `html`
     like markdown or code documentation (`javadoc` or `doxygen`).
     Switch on "Bypass cache when reloading the page"

-  - "video downloader plus 7.2.0" (fun but also to store tutorials)
+  - "Video downloader plus 7.2.0" (fun but also to store tutorials)

 <!-- - `mathjax` to render math in the browser -->